Allana Ferro

 Secretary

-Cathy joined the Delta Hospital Auxiliary in 2017 and was honoured to be the president of the organization for 4 years. currently, she can be found volunteering at the Delta Hospital Auxiliary Thrift Store in downtown Ladner and the DHAS Gift Shop in the Delta Hospital.
+Cathy joined the Delta Hospital Auxiliary in 2017 and was honored to be the president of the organization for 4 years.
+Currently she can be found volunteering at the Delta Hospital Auxiliary Thrift Store in downtown Ladner and the DHAS Gift Shop in the Delta Hospital.
+In 2024 Cathy was appointed to the BCAHA board as Secretary.

 Cheryl Fry